Life is interesting.

 Life happens whether we plan it out or not.
-I do feel this is different than living with intention (which is a whole other blog post).
 No matter how much I plan out something, it usually doesn't turn out that way.
 In fact, the more I plan, the more I realize that there seems to be a different plan for me whether I like it or not.
-I've never been one to be very conventional.
-I cannot do anything that brings monotony.
-Some people thrive on checking off their list or knowing exactly what will happen on their detailed calendar.
-I do not like lists and I do not use a calendar.
-Because of this way of thinking and living life, it has brought me a lot of happiness and frustration.
+I've never been one to be very conventional or routine.
+Some people thrive on checking off a list or knowing exactly what will happen on their detailed calendar.
+It helps to be flexible and not so set in "your ways" to be able to handle whatever life throws at you.
 So when things don't go as planned, I'm more than happy to go with plan B, C, or maybe even D.

 Life is finding happiness in between.
 Happiness is what everyone wants, desires, and searches for.
 Fortunately, lots of things bring me happiness.
 I like to look at the positive side of most things.
 Although there is good in all things and I can usually find something to be happy about; it doesn't mean I'm happy all the time.
 Obviously.
 I have found that happiness and unhappiness are closely aligned.
 Some of the happiest people I know are happier because of the sadness, pain, and unhappiness they have felt while experiencing life.
 Because of my life experiences that have left me feeling a lot of unhappiness at times, heartache, and despair; these experiences have allowed me to truly find happiness.
 Happiness is recognizing and appreciating all the big and small things that happen to life in between these heightened emotional reactions to life experiences.